5 Reasons We Like the New Zebra ET401 LEARN MORE →

 Can we keep using our ET40/ET45 mounts and chargers?

 In most cases, yes.
-That’s one of the ET401’s selling points: accessory continuity.
-Some setups may require updates, but many organizations can upgrade without replacing all their gear.
+That’s one of the ET401’s selling points: backward compatibility.

 Is the ET401 actually better than using an iPad with a rugged case?